tcal-x/misc/tutorial_2/README.md

 The goal of this tutorial is to demonstrate downloading a bitstream to the Arty A7 35T board to change its behavior, and then restore behavior to the built-in demo.

+> NOTE: If you are running Vivado locally, you might never need to use this, since Vivado can directly put a bitstream on your board.
+> Using openOCD is mostly useful in the following cases:
+> * if you are using non-Vivado tools;
+> * if you are running Vivado remotely and transferring the bitsteram file to your local machine;
+> * or if you have the result of a previous Vivado run and don't want to wait for Vivado to start up just to load the bitstream on your board.

 __Software Needed:__ openOCD

 ### Directions: